 When can I start taking courses for my major?

-Most ESL students find our Level IV Grammar and our Level IV Reading & Writing classes to be extremely important as a way to prepare for English 101.
-Youll learn the advanced grammar, reading comprehension, paragraph formation, and essay writing skills that are necessary to succeed in English 101.
+Most ESL students find our Level IV Writing and Level IV Reading classes to be extremely important to prepare for English 101.
+You will study the advanced grammar, reading strategies, academic vocabulary, and essay writing skills that are necessary to succeed in English 101.
 At the end of the Level IV classes, students will take the English Placement Test (EPT).
 Students must pass both the Reading and Writing sections of the EPT in order to be placed in ENGL101.
 Click on the links below for more information and helpful sample questions.